rakibul4516/edu-dream-website/questions_and_answers.md

 - B: ReferenceError: greetign is not defined
 - C: undefined

-<h1>Ans: A & B both</h1>
+<h3>Ans: A & B </h3>
-<p>Explaine : This code will create an empty object and assign it to the greeting variable.
-Then, it will log the contents of the greeting variable, which will result in an output of an empty object {} being displayed in the console || .
-JavaScript is case-sensitive, so greetign and greeting are treated as two different variables.
-Therefore, greetign is not defined, and attempting to log it will result in a ReferenceError</p>
+<p>Explaine : declare a variable greeting with let, and it remains undefined.
+However, due to a typo, also create a global variable greetign and assign an empty object {} to it.
+When log greetign, it outputs the empty object, represented as {}. | .B because there is a typo in the variable name.
+Intended to create a variable named greeting and assign an empty object to it.
+However,  mistakenly wrote greetign instead of greeting.
+As a result, JavaScript doesn't recognize greetign as a defined variable, so it throws a ReferenceError</p>